Marissa’s Sweetened Black and White Bathroom

 Disappearing dropped ceilings

 Her contractor and Marissa agreed to have a go at the dropped ceilings that hovered over the tub and sink.
 Worried that they might conceal pipes or wiring, he was careful to warn Marissa about the possible budget implications of removing the drops if they turned out to be strategically placed, but both were psyched to find out that they were totally unnecessary.
 Marissa was thrilled to reclaim the extra ceiling height throughout the room and turned her focus to paint, tile, and fixture decisions.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Light and color tricks